 Austin Peay, 1973

-14th Season at Florida State (236-173, .578 winning percentage)
+15th Season at Florida State (272-189, .590 winning percentage)

-28th Season as a collegiate head coach (436-383, .532 winning percentage)
+29th Season as a collegiate head coach (472-399 .542 winning percentage)

-Hamilton has earned three National Coach of the Year awards, two Atlantic Coach Conference Coach of the Year awards, two Big East Coach of the Year awards, led his teams to seven NCAA Tournament appearances and 17 postseason appearances, to the 2012 ACC Championship (as the head coach at Florida State) and to the 1978 National Championship (as an assistant coach at Kentucky).
+Hamilton has earned three National Coach of the Year awards, two Atlantic Coach Conference Coach of the Year awards, two Big East Coach of the Year awards, led his teams to seven NCAA Tournament appearances and 18 postseason appearances, to the 2012 ACC Championship (as the head coach at Florida State) and to the 1978 National Championship (as an assistant coach at Kentucky).
 He is the only person to earn Coach of the Year honors multiple times in both the ACC and the Big East.

-In 2012, Hamilton led the Seminoles to their school record fourth consecutive NCAA Tournament appearance, to a school record tying 12-4 record in ACC play, to a third consecutive third place finish in the ACC standings, to two wins each over Duke and North Carolina (two of the top four winningest programs in college basketball history), to wins over an ACC-leading six nationally ranked teams and to victories over each of the four Tobacco Road teams in the ACC (Duke, North Carolina, NC State and Wake Forest) for the first time in school history.
+In 2012, Hamilton led the Seminoles to a school record fourth consecutive NCAA Tournament appearance, to a school record tying 12-4 record in ACC play, to a third consecutive third place finish in the ACC standings, to two wins each over Duke and North Carolina (two of the top four winningest programs in college basketball history), to wins over an ACC-leading six nationally ranked teams and to victories over each of the four Tobacco Road teams in the ACC (Duke, North Carolina, NC State and Wake Forest) for the first time in school history.
 While finishing the season in the NCAA Tournament for the fourth consecutive season, the Seminoles were ranked No. 10 in the final Associated Press poll and No. 15 in the final ESPN/USA Today poll.

 Hamilton was named the ACC Coach of the Year in 2012 for the second time in his career as the Seminoles solidified their position as one of the top teams in the ACC.
-The Seminoles have won at least 22 games and at least 10 ACC regular season games in four of the last seven seasons.
-With their 3-0 record in the 2012 ACC Tournament, the Seminoles won a single season school record 15 ACC games.
-With early season ACC wins over No. 4 North Carolina and No. 6 Duke to begin the ACC 2012 schedule, the Seminoles spent the majority of the conference season in first place in the ACC standings.
+With their 3-0 record in the 2012 ACC Tournament, the Seminoles won a single-season school-record 15 ACC games.
+With wins over No. 4 North Carolina and No. 6 Duke to begin the ACC 2012 schedule, the Seminoles spent the majority of the conference season in first place in the ACC standings.

 Hamilton was the Washington Wizards' head coach in 2001 and the head coach at the University of Miami (1991-2000) and at Oklahoma State University (1987-90) before he was named the seventh head coach in Florida State men's basketball history on March 19, 2002.

-Hamilton is the first coach to lead Florida State to nine consecutive postseason appearances as the Seminoles have participated in the 2009, 2010, 2011 and 2012 NCAA Tournaments and played in the NIT in 2006, 2007, 2008, 2013 and 2014.
-Hamilton has guided 10 of his 13 Seminole teams into postseason play including a school record nine straight from 2006 through 2014.
+Hamilton is the first coach to lead Florida State to nine consecutive postseason appearances as the Seminoles participated in the 2009, 2010, 2011 and 2012 NCAA Tournaments and played in the NIT in 2006, 2007, 2008, 2013 and 2014.
+Hamilton has guided 11 of his 14 Seminole teams into postseason play.

 Under Hamilton, Florida State has developed and lived up to its reputation as the nation’s best defensive team.